-Rich coordinates the honors program; develops and maintains the Department's teaching schedule; is advisor for Phi Alpha Theta; supervises graduate associates; assigns graduate associates to be

-Kristina's administrative duties are many and varied.
-This includes managing faculty hires; coordinating the promotion & tenure process; coordinating external communication and promotional material; and overseeing production of annual reports and faculty load reports.
+Rich coordinates the honors program; develops and maintains the Department's teaching schedule; is advisor for Phi Alpha Theta; supervises graduate associates; assigns graduate associates to be promotional material; and overseeing production of annual reports and faculty load reports.
 She serves as department liaison to the ASC Development Office and acts as official contact and maintains records for alumni, donors, and friends.
 She maintains the Chair's schedule and is cross-trained in maintaining the schedule of departmental rooms.
 Finally, she writes and edits Making History and History Happenings (internal newsletter).